Mariano Abarca

 Mariano Abarca Roblero (1958–2009) was a community activist known for leading opposition against mining by Blackfire Exploration in his community of Chicomuselo in the state of Chiapas in Southern Mexico.
-He was a member of the Red Mexicana de Afectados por la Minería (REMA).

 He was assassinated on November 27, 2009 and was survived by his wife and four children.

+Career and activism

+Abarca operated a small restaurant in Chicomuselo and led the Mexican Network of People Affected by Mining organization.

+Abarca led community protests against mining by Canadian mining company Blackfire Exploration that, since 2007, operated the La Revancha (baryte) mine in Chiapas.
+In 2008, he was assaulted by Blackfire Exploration staff.